 Today’s way of work barely resembles that scenario.
 These days, many enterprise applications, workloads and storage are in the cloud as companies adopt a “cloud first” strategy to get out of the business of owning and managing infrastructure.
 They are migrating their own custom applications to the cloud to run on platforms like Amazon AWS or Microsoft Azure, as well as subscribing to enterprise SaaS applications like Office 365, Salesforce, Workday, ServiceNow and countless other productivity applications.

 The idea of people always working in the same office location during specific work hours seems quaint in 2018.
 The workday doesn’t end at 5 PM; many people work extra hours at home in the evening and on weekends, and they need remote access to their office computer.
 People are mobile; they work from home or wherever they happen to be.
 In fact, some people may never even go to a company site—especially if they aren’t actual employees of the company.
-An organization’s workforce is very likely to include contractors, partners and consultants who need varying levels of access to applications, data and other company resources.
+An organisation’s workforce is very likely to include contractors, partners and consultants who need varying levels of access to applications, data and other company resources.
 What’s more, workers may use non-corporate-owned, unmanaged devices as they access the network and applications.

 With people and computing resources scattered about, unknown devices connecting from near and far, and cloud-based applications now essential to business operations, the traditional site-centric perimeter of network security is long gone.
 Nevertheless, strong security is needed more than ever as threats grow more pervasive and damaging, and reports of cyber breaches and attacks surface with alarming regularity.

 Mission Impossible: Securing the Perimeter with Overly Permissive VPN

 In terms of networking, people must connect to something regardless of where they work.
 Most organisations do that today by connecting workers to the network in the corporate data center or